 If drivers want to get involved it has to start with their State’s elected officials.
-TruckerNation.org has put together a list of all of the State’s elected officials.
 Call them up, set up a meeting, send an email.
 Do your part.
 Get involved.

-Click here for a list of all the elected officials in each State.
+Click below for a list of all the elected officials in each State.